-Nimpkish lake is located in the nimpkish valley and is a very large lake.
+Nimpkish lake is located in the nimpkish valley on Vancouver Island and is a very large lake.
 The lake is 20 +km long but quite narrow.
 The wind can come up on this lake and produce some very large waves that will put you to shore to wait it out so be careful.
 On the other hand, it is a very popular wind surfing lake.

 There are dolly varden and cutthroat trout in this lake that can reach impressive sizes.
 Trolling is the best method to catch those biggies.
 There are several boat launches and recreational sites on the lake as well as several provincial parks on the lake.
 The scenery is quite beautiful and there are plenty of mountains to observe and photograph, so bring your camera.